-The District is currently developing a Stormwater Resource Plan (SWRP) for the San Bernardino County portion of the Santa Ana River Watershed (SBC SARW).
-The SWRP is funded, in part, by Proposition 1 Stormwater Grant Program, administered through the State Water Resources Control Board (State Board).
-Refer to the Frequently Asked Questions link below to learn more about what a SWRP is, why it is being developed, and the goals of the plan.
+The District has developed a Stormwater Resource Plan (SWRP) for the San Bernardino County portion of the Santa Ana River Watershed (SBC SARW).
+The SWRP was funded, in part, by Proposition 1 Stormwater Grant Program, administered through the State Water Resources Control Board (State Board).
+Refer to the Frequently Asked Questions link below to learn more about what a SWRP is, why it was developed, and the goals of the plan.

-The SWRP will be prepared considering guidance set forth in the SWRP Guidelines developed by the State Board, for which the link is provided below.
-At a minimum, following information will be included in the SWRP, consistent with the guidelines:
+The SWRP was prepared considering guidance set forth in the SWRP Guidelines developed by the State Board, for which the link is provided below.
+The following information is included in the SWRP, consistent with the guidelines:

 - Description of watershed and sub-watersheds covered in the plan, including water quality priorities, identification of surface water and groundwater resources, account of local water supplies and suppliers, and a summary of existing natural habitat and open space within the watershed

 - Identification of existing regional water management groups, public agencies, governments, non-profit organizations, utilities, and other stakeholders and the development of a process by which organizers of the SWRP consult, cooperate, and collaborate with each other

 - Quantitative methods for identification and prioritization of stormwater and dry-weather runoff capture projects, including an integrated metrics based analysis of multi-benefit projects